 The absent representation always has a zero-length representation.

-If the nil representation may be zero-length, then the absent representation cannot occur because zero-length interpreted as nil representation.
+If the nil representation may be zero-length, then the absent representation cannot occur because zero-length is interpreted as nil representation.

-If the nil representation may not be zero length, but the empty representation is zero-length, then the absent representation cannot occur because zero-length interpreted as the empty representation.
+If the nil representation may not be zero length, but the empty representation is zero-length, then the absent representation cannot occur because zero-length is interpreted as the empty representation.